Yoloyolo26/ELF-MIPS---Basic-Crackme-RootMe-/README.md

 ### analyise the file
 ![image](https://github.com/Yoloyolo26/ELF-MIPS---Basic-Crackme-RootMe-/blob/main/images/func%202025-08-05%20122103.png)
-we noticed that the it an Cross References (or simply XREFs)
+we noticed that the it a Cross References (or simply XREFs)

 moving on the __sub_4007C0__ and __sub_400814__
 ![image](https://github.com/Yoloyolo26/ELF-MIPS---Basic-Crackme-RootMe-/blob/main/images/func1%202025-08-05%20123029.png)